Today, we will answer the question – when is hacking illegal and legal?

 - SQL Injection Attack – SQL stands for Structured Query Language.
 It is a programming language originally invented to manipulate and manage data in software or databases.

-- Distributed Denial-of-Service (DDoS) – This technique is used to target websites to flood them with more traffic than the server can handle.
+- Distributed Denial-of-Service (DDoS) – This technique targets websites to flood them with more traffic than the server can handle.

-- Keylogger – It is a software that documents the key sequence in a log file on a computer that may contain personal email I.D.s and passwords.
+- A keylogger is software that documents the key sequence in a log file on a computer that may contain personal email IDs and passwords.
 The hacker targets this log to get access to such personal information.
-That is the reason why the banks provide the option of using their virtual keyboard to their customers.
+That is why the banks allow their customers to use their virtual keyboards.

-Hacking can be done in a variety of ways.
-It could involve using malicious software, such as viruses or spyware, to gain access to a system or network.
-It could also involve exploiting security flaws or vulnerabilities in the system.
+Hacking can be accomplished in various ways.
+It could involve using malicious software, such as viruses or spyware, to access a system or network.
+It could also include exploiting security flaws or vulnerabilities in the system.

-In addition, it could involve stealing passwords or other login information to gain access to a system or network.
+Additionally, it may involve stealing passwords or other login credentials to gain unauthorized access to a system or network.

 Why Is Hacking Considered A Crime?